Charlie Dent: Tenure

 Dent is a moderate Republican.
 The non-partisan National Journal gave Dent a composite ideological rating of 62% conservative and 38% liberal in 2013.
 The National Journal considered Dent to be one of the three most moderate Republicans in that year.
 GovTrack placed Dent near the ideological center of the House of Representatives; the liberal American Civil Liberties Union gave him a rating of 35% and the fiscally conservative United States Chamber of Commerce gave him a 95% rating.
-Dent was ranked as the 47th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the fourth most bipartisan member of the U.S. House of Representatives from Pennsylvania) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).
+Dent was ranked as the 47th-most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the fourth most bipartisan member of the U.S. House of Representatives from Pennsylvania) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).

 In 2014, Dent introduced a bill to give states more flexibility in how they provide health insurance to children from families between 100 and 133 percent of the federal poverty level, according to The Ripon Advance.

 The Next Generation Choices Foundation selected Dent to be the Elsie Hillman Speaker at their annual National Cancer Prevention Day event in 2016 in recognition of his efforts to support legislation related to cancer prevention.

-Before retiring, Dent voted in line with President Trump's position on legislation 93% of the time.
+Before retiring, Dent voted in line with President Donald Trump's position on legislation 93% of the time.
 After announcing his retirement during late 2017, he said that dealing with the "freewheeling president" became "exhausting".
 According to The Hill, he said "disorder, chaos, instability, uncertainty, intemperate statements" were not "conservative virtues".
 He delivered a farewell speech on May 10, and resigned on May 12, 2018, leaving the seat vacant.